Snowflake Python Demos API¶

 demo_name

-– A dash-delimited string representing the demo name.title
+: A dash-delimited string that represents the demo name.title

 Current list of available demos¶

-The Snowflake demos API currently supports the following list of demos:
+The Snowflake Demos API currently works with the following list of demos:

 demo_name |